U.S. Route 26 in Oregon: Route description

-The highway enters the Portland city limits near the Sylvan neighborhood, where it is also joined by Oregon Route 8; east of here the highway descends a steep grade through a canyon which penetrates Portland's West Hills; this stretch of the Sunset is coincident with Canyon Road.
+The highway enters the Portland city limits near the Sylvan-Highlands neighborhood, where it is also joined by OR 8; east of here, the highway descends a steep grade through a canyon which penetrates Portland's Tualatin Mountains; this stretch of the Sunset is coincident with Canyon Road.
 The highway skirts the southern edge of Portland's Washington Park, providing access to the Oregon Zoo and other attractions.
-At the bottom of the grade, the highway passes through the Vista Ridge Tunnel into downtown Portland.
-Immediately east of the tunnel is an interchange with I-405; this interchange is the end of the Sunset Highway.
+At the bottom of the grade, the highway passes through the Vista Ridge Tunnels into Downtown Portland.
+Immediately east of the tunnel is an interchange with Interstate 405 (I-405); this interchange is the end of the Sunset Highway.

-In Portland, the route overlaps Interstate 405 (Stadium Freeway No. 61) for a short distance before exiting onto city streets, including Arthur Street, to reach the Ross Island Bridge.
-(Prior to 2005, US 26 ran through downtown Portland on the one-way couplet of Market and Clay Streets, which carry the Sunset Highway to its end at Naito Parkway (Pacific Highway West No. 1W), turning south there to reach the bridge.)
+In Portland, the route overlaps I-405 (Stadium Freeway No. 61) for a short distance before exiting onto city streets, including Arthur Street, to reach the Ross Island Bridge.
 US 26 leaves the bridge, which is at the beginning of the Mount Hood Highway No. 26, and follows Powell Boulevard, a surface street, to Gresham.

-There were plans to construct a freeway alignment of US 26—the Mount Hood Freeway—to bypass Powell Boulevard; however this project was canceled as a result of the freeway revolts in the 1970s.
-A few ramp stubs from Interstate 5 (on the Marquam Bridge) stand as evidence of this project.
-Roadway connections between the Portland freeway network and Mount Hood remain a big problem, as there is no good direct highway connection.